jbcodeforce/shift_left_utils/docs/command.md

 ### `pipeline deploy`

-Deploy a pipeline from a given table name , product name or a directory.
+Deploy a pipeline from a given table name , product name or a directory taking into account the execution plan.
+It can run the deployment in parallel or sequential.
+Four approaches are possible:
+1. Deploy from a given table name
+2. Deploy from a product name
+3. Deploy from a directory
+4. Deploy from a table list file name

 **Usage**: